MahyarJ/data-visualization-dashboard/README.md

 - Also extracting helper functions as `helpers` could make things cleaner and also help us to separately test the helper functions themselves.

+- As I mentioned in some comments in code, in a real project we should take more actions around `A11Y` and computer accessibility considerations and component implementations.

 - Handling loading state in components and appropriate default values for props are too important to implement.
 Also, handling `loading` and `error` return values in hooks can lead us to a better status handling.

   > **ProTip:** Handling a loading state with a `Loading` component can make a better UX.
 As the APIs are local, you can slow down your network, using `dev-tools` to see the result.
 In real-world APIs, these loadings happen a million times.